 Does your dog get enough calcium?
 There are several ways to help ensure that he or she is getting enough of this mineral.

 Just like all vitamins and minerals, calcium is important to health.
-Some other nutrients can be found in many of the foods dogs eat at home; meats, vegetables, oils, fruits, etc. That’s not to say that I don’t advocate adding a high-quality multivitamin and mineral supplement, because I do.
+Some other nutrients can be found in many of the foods dogs eat at home; meats, vegetables, oils, fruits, etc. However I still recommend adding a multivitamin / mineral complex.
 After all, just like us, dogs don’t always eat the optimal amount of every nutrient every day.
 So I think tacking on a multi is a wise decision.

 Speaking of cooking bones down, I have featured this in some of my previous recipes.
 Even if you don’t serve the actual bones, the gelatin and marrow that cook down off the bone contain a lot of nutrition for your dog (and you, if you are so inclined).
 Bone broth is a powerhouse!

-But back to the subject of calcium, if you are cooking homemade food, or if your commercial food doesn’t contain calcium, you may want to consider adding a calcium supplement, ground eggshells, bonemeal, or any of the above to your dog’s diet.
+But back to the subject of calcium, if you are cooking homemade food, or if your commercial food doesn’t contain calcium, you may want to consider adding a calcium supplement.
 But don’t overdo it – too much calcium can cause kidney issues.